Colgate Sailing Adventures — Croatia Holiday Sailing Flotilla

 Qualifications and Boat Assignments

 When the cruise is filled, the Atwaters assign crews in advance to each of the four yachts for each leg, based on resumes we ask you to fill out when you sign up.
 They will sail and live aboard one of the yachts and, using the resumes, will assign a “Skipper” and a “Navigator” to each of the other yachts.
 It is required that the assigned Skipper on each flotilla boat has official cruising certification and we would like the assigned Navigator to have this certification too: ICC qualification or RYA Day Skipper certification from Canada and abroad; for US citizens, an International Proficiency Certificate (IPC) from US Sailing.
 The IPC requires you have a minimum of US Sailing Bareboat Cruising Certification and currently costs just $40.
 We recommend you apply for the IPC if you do have Bareboat Cruising Certification.
 If you don’t have US Sailing Bareboat Cruising Certification, there’s plenty of time to take one of our Cruising Courses that qualifies you for the IPC from US Sailing.
+Every effort will be made to honor shared boat requests among parties, however the final assignments will be made by the Trip Leaders, based on experience and fair numbers of participants aboard each boat.

 This cruise is open to graduates of Offshore Sailing School and other sailors with good experience sailing boats of at least 26’.
 Yes, you may participate if you are accompanying a qualified sailor and only have graduated from our Learn to Sail course or have very little sailing experience.
 Like all Colgate Sailing Adventures Flotillas, we ask that all participants attest to the fact that, without help from others, they are able to easily get around the boat, and in and out of the dinghy from the boat and shore, and are able to walk narrow gang planks from boat to quay.
 You also must be able and willing to participate in trimming sails, steering, navigating or learning about navigation if you don’t have those skills, and share in the cooking and cleaning up chores.
 The fleet will be doing a lot of anchoring, bow and/or stern-to docking, and may pick up moorings in some areas.
 It’s always more fun – and safer – if you know what you are doing, so if you haven’t yet gotten your Bareboat Cruising Certification, Offshore Sailing School has many great courses in Florida and the British Virgin Islands you can participate in before this cruise starts.